razee-io/Razee/README.md

         razee/watch-resource: debug
       name: razee1-cluster-metadata
       namespace: default
-    ```
+    ````

-2. By creating a ConfigMap with a `name` field of `razee-1`, Razee will diplay this cluster on the dashboard using `razee-1` instead of the long ID value seen before.
+    After the ConfigMap is picked up (within a few moments), Razee will diplay this cluster on the dashboard using `razee-1` instead of the long ID value seen before.
 Note that it may take up to 2 minutes before the change can be seen in the dashboard.

 ## Step 3: Automatically deploy Kubernetes resources with RemoteResources